Pet purchase protection laws

 Internet sellers may or may not be held to the same standards as other sellers in any state.
 Courts have a difficult time determining jurisdiction when consumers buy an animal online.
 If you’re considering buying a dog online, make sure to thoroughly research the seller’s reputation before you make a purchase.

-To have the strongest case for receiving compensation if a dog becomes ill, buyers should take the following actions:
+To have the strongest case for receiving compensation, take the following actions:

-- Take a new puppy to a veterinarian for a general checkup within a week of receiving the dog, even if the dog seems healthy.
+- Take a new puppy or kitten to a veterinarian for a general check-up within a week of receiving it, even if the dog or cat seems healthy.

 - Retain all paperwork from the seller and any visited veterinarians for at least one year after the purchase.

-- If the dog becomes ill, take it to the vet immediately and retain all records and receipts from the vet’s office.
+- Take it to the vet immediately and retain all records and receipts from the vet’s office.

-- If the dog dies, take the body to the veterinarian to determine whether it died of an illness that the breeder or dealer should have known about.
+- If the dog or cat dies, take the body to the veterinarian to determine whether it died of an illness that the breeder or dealer should have known about.

-- Notify the breeder or dealer as soon as a veterinarian diagnoses a sick dog.
+- Notify the breeder or dealer as soon as a veterinarian diagnoses a sick dog or cat.
 Follow all veterinarian recommendations for treatment.

 - Contact the agency that oversees puppy lemon laws or fraudulent merchants in their state, typically the State Attorney General’s Office.